 1. Communicate Value

 The set of features that our products or services have will provide some sort of technical benefit or value.
-An example would be if we sell software which helps automate a manual process, this automation is a technical benefit.
+An example would be if we sell software that helps automate a manual process; this automation is a technical benefit.
 It’s important to discuss with the prospect, but it’s not the business value we offer.
-The automation of this process will likely assist in decreasing costs, increasing revenue and profits, and maybe help improve compliance.
+The automation of this process will likely assist in decreasing costs, increasing revenue and profits, and maybe helping improve compliance.
 These benefits are at the business level and this value helps to schedule telephone appointments.

 2. Uncover Pain

 When we’re able to uncover pain, it assists us in persuading a prospect to agree to telephone appointments.
 Something that’s not working well or could be working better is the pain that the customer is experiencing.
 If we want the prospect to keep talking with us and move on to an appointment, It’s very important to identify pain if we want the prospect to keep talking with us as well as move on to an appointment because no pain exists; there is no reason to make any changes.

 It’s important to work to build interest on the prospect’s side once the pain is uncovered.
 It could be like trying to reel in a fish that has a hook in its mouth but the hook isn’t hooked onto anything if we don’t build interest.
 Share some information with the prospect so that the hook gets lodged in there when it is time to close for telephone appointments.

 Building rapport greatly impacts our ability to schedule appointments and close deals because people buy from people they like.
 Some people think that rapport naturally builds between two people and that it’s either going to be there or it’s not, but the reality is there are very clear things that we can do with the prospect during a cold call to decrease their guard as well as take some steps toward establishing rapport.

 5. Sales Role-Play